Russia’s Luna 25 robo-probe crashed into the moon

 The last time Russia was on the moon was when the Luna 24 probe landed on the surface on August 18, 1976.
 Russia and the Soviet Union have never landed a cosmonaut on the face of the moon.
 To date the only country to have walked the surface of the moon is the US.

+Russia had anticipated the robot to spend a year gathering samples of rock and dust upon its landing at the moon's south pole.
+The lunar south pole is of particular interest to scientists, who believe the permanently shadowed polar craters may contain water, which could be a source of air and fuel for future lunar missions.

-The Luna-25 probe will study ice formations on the South Pole of the Moon as part of a study into how the Moon was formed, the Moscow Planetarium’s scientific director, Faina Rubleva, told TASS.
+The Luna-25 probe was going to study ice formations on the south pole as part of a study into how the moon was formed, the Moscow Planetarium’s scientific director, Faina Rubleva, told TASS.

 The probe was supposed to find evidence to answer the question of how the moon was formed: by another planet crashing into the earth about 4bn years ago and breaking off what is now the moon; or if the moon and earth formed independently from a swirly cloud of rocks pulled together by gravity.